WBOS

-WBOS (92.9 MHz, "Rock 92-9") is a commercial FM radio station licensed to Brookline, Massachusetts, and serving Greater Boston.
-WBOS is owned and operated by Beasley Broadcast Group.
-The studios and offices are in Waltham.
-WBOS airs a classic rock radio format, which it calls "the next generation of classic rock."
-While rival WZLX's playlist extends from the 1960s and 1970s into the 1980s and 1990s, WBOS concentrates on the 1990s and early 2000s, with some 1980s titles.
-"Dave and Chuck the Freak," syndicated from co-owned WRIF in Detroit, are heard weekday mornings on WBOS.
+WBOS (92.9 MHz, "Bloomberg 92.9") is a commercial FM radio station licensed to Brookline, Massachusetts, and serving Greater Boston.
+WBOS is owned by Beasley Broadcast Group, with studios and offices in Waltham.
+WBOS airs a financial news radio format from Bloomberg Radio.

 WBOS has an effective radiated power (ERP) of 18,500 watts.
 The transmitter is on the top of the Prudential Tower in Boston's Back Bay neighborhood.
 WBOS broadcasts in the HD Radio hybrid format.
-The HD2 subchannel simulcasts WRCA, which carries business news programming from Bloomberg Radio.
+The HD2 subchannel simulcasts WRCA, which carries the former classic rock format of WBOS.

 History

 Early years

-On April 1, 1960, WBOS-FM signed-on, simulcasting most of the programming of its sister station WBOS (now WUNR).
+On April 1, 1960, WBOS-FM signed-on, simulcasting most of the programming of its sister station WBOS (1600 AM; now WUNR).
 WBOS-AM-FM were owned by the Champion Broadcasting System with studios at 790 Commonwealth Avenue.

-Most of the AM station's programming was beautiful music, but when the AM side began to broadcast ethnic programming, the FM side continued to play beautiful music, which was branded on both AM and FM as "Boston's Music Theatre."
-In 1975, WBOS-FM changed to a hodgepodge format which did not gain much of an audience.
+Most of the AM station's programming was beautiful music, but when the AM side began to broadcast ethnic programming, the FM side continued to play beautiful music, which was branded on both AM and FM as "Boston's Music Theatre".
+In 1975, WBOS changed to a hodgepodge format which did not gain much of an audience.

 Disco

-In 1978, Boston radio personality Ron Robin, disappointed that the airtime for his weekly disco music show on WVBF had been cut back, left WVBF and began doing a four-hour Sunday-night disco show for WBOS-FM.
+In 1978, Boston radio personality Ron Robin, disappointed that the airtime for his weekly disco music show on WVBF had been cut back, left WVBF and began doing a four-hour Sunday-night disco show for WBOS.
 Initially, Robin bought the airtime and sold commercials for the show.

-The success of that show led to WBOS-FM hiring Robin, and a rapid expansion of the disco programming, first to seven nights a week from 8:00 p.m. to midnight (April 1978), and then to 24/7 in September 1978.
-For a brief time in late 1978 and early 1979, WBOS-FM was one of Boston's most popular radio stations.
+The success of that show led to WBOS hiring Robin, and a rapid expansion of the disco programming, first to seven nights a week from 8:00 p.m. to midnight (April 1978), and then to 24/7 in September 1978.
+For a brief time in late 1978 and early 1979, "Disco 93" WBOS was one of Boston's most popular radio stations.
 But when WXKS-FM came on the scene with a highly promoted disco format, including big promotions and hiring away some WBOS disc jockeys, WBOS' ratings suffered.

 WRKO midday legend J.J.
 Wright (later at WODS) was one of the original disco DJs for WBOS when the station went round-the-clock disco in 1978.
-Longtime, sought-after producer Jack King (WBIM-FM, WVBF, and WBZ) created, wrote and engineered most of the station's disco specials at the time.
+Longtime, popular producer Jack King (WBIM-FM, WVBF, and WBZ) created, wrote and engineered most of the station's disco specials at the time.
 King was there at the beginning of the station's format change to disco and worked closely with Robin to 'keep the beat going' into the late 1970s and early 1980s.
-When WBOS changed to adult contemporary music, the duo went to WBZ Radio for a long, successful stint there.
+When WBOS changed to adult contemporary music, the duo went to WBZ radio for a long, successful stint there.